restarian/bracket_print/docs/specification/unit_test_output.md

     * Checking for dependencies..
       * √ r_js in the system as a program
     * Serializes functions
+      * √ Setting old line and tab
+      * √ testing for proper indentations and function shifting using denote_line and denote_tab
+      * √ testing for proper indentations and function shifting using denote_line and denote_tab
       * √ serializes functions correctly using compression level 5
       * √ serializes functions correctly using compression level 5 and the shift_function_body option
       * √ serializes functions correctly using compression level 4